Keeping a Firing Log

-A properly kept firing log can essential to keep track of what you’ve done.
-It will help you learn the ins and outs of your kiln and will go a long way toward preventing and learning from mistakes.
+A properly kept firing log is essential to keep track of what you’ve done.

 In many ways the firing log is the most under appreciated warm glass tool.
 All too often, the eagerness to fire overcomes the need to keep records of the firing, resulting in loose scraps of paper with illegible writing, disorganized rambling, or generally useless comments.